Heal and Improve Your Relationships:

 1. Self-reflection and awareness: Identify patterns, emotions, and areas for improvement in your relationships.

 3. Boundary setting and respect: Establish and maintain healthy boundaries, respecting others’ needs and desires.
+This doesn’t mean you have to participate.

 5. Forgiveness and letting go: Release grudges, resentments, and negative emotions, allowing yourself and others to move forward.
+As you change, everyone else will change automatically, or they will go away.
+Your job is to focus on yourself and stay in your own business.

 7. Seeking support and guidance: Consult with therapists, counselors, or trusted mentors for personalized guidance.